sebastiancarlos/yas-bdsm/README.md

 Our core principles and safewords are:

 - **Minimal dependencies:** Only Bash and [GNU Stow](https://www.gnu.org/software/stow/).
+- **Minimal code:** Around 300 lines of code.
+You can read it in a few minutes.
 - **Symlink-based:** Don't be a simp; Symlinks in your home folder are the ultimate way to organize your dotfiles.
 - **Cross-platform:** With built-in platform detection, you can install your